Accident at work procedure: What to do and how to claim

 • Faulty or poorly maintained equipment

-• Missing or unsuitable PPE
+• Missing or unsuitable personal protective equipment (PPE)

-• Ignored risk assessments
+• Ignored or inadequate risk assessments

 Do you still have a claim if the accident was partly your fault?